sceckert/Data-and-Literary-Study-Spring2022/assignments.md

 ### Short Paper (5-6 page)  30%

 I'll ask that you write one 5-6 page  (double-spaced) paper.
-This will develop out of a research practicum of your choice.  **dataset biography**, a **DH project review**, and a **close reading of a data visualization**, each worth 10%.
-More details for each of these three assignments will be provided closer to the assignment date.
-Like your weekly homework, you will submit these assignments to me via **email by 9:00AM on the day they are due.**
+This will develop out of a research practicum of your choice by extending the research exercise through application or analysis.
+Going further the research exercises, this short paper should apply a method learned to make an argumentative claim, either about a dataset, method, project, or interface.
+Like your weekly homework, you will submit these assignments to me.
+You will choose the date that the short paper is due––I recommend turning it in before the week after spring break, to give time for feedback.
+Papers should be submitted via email.

 ### Final Project 30% + Oral Presentation 10%